Governing Body constitution

 Now retired,I still enjoy being in schools,since education and the love of children still runs in my veins and seeing the school move forward and playing my part is still a joy.
 I am a member of Mellor Parish Centre Management Committee and play badminton at the sports club.My other interests?
 I love travelling the world with my husband, also a retired headteacher, and we take great pleasure in looking after our two granddaughters who also live in Marple.

 I am thrilled to be the Community Governor of Ludworth and happy to be involved in or support all our local activities whether it be Marple Carnival or some local sporting or fun event.

-Governing Board meetings
+Governing Body meetings

 The Governing Body holds a planning meeting at the beginning of the academic year and six full governing body meetings; one in each half term of the autumn, spring and summer terms.
 A range of issues are considered and discussed including reports from governing body committees and subject leaders; model policies and decisions relating to the strategic management of the school.
 Minutes of meetings are available for publication after the next full governing body meeting.